Dear The Practical Kitchen,

-To use pie weights, spray a sheet of aluminum foil on one side with PAM spray or lightly grease it with a stick of butter, and press it, greased-side down into the tart crust (which should already be well-docked).
+To use pie weights, you’ll want to spray a sheet of aluminum foil on one side with PAM spray or lightly grease it with a stick of butter, and press it, greased-side down into the tart crust (which should already be well-docked).

-Then, scatter the pie weights, or, if you don’t have them, dry rice or beans work great, across the surface of the foil.
+Then, scatter the pie weights, or, if you don’t have them, dry rice or beans, across the surface of the foil.
 Serious Eats even recommends using sugar, which takes on a toasty caramelized flavor in the oven and can be used just like regular sugar in future baking.

 Pie weights come as loose ceramic beads or as a long, stainless-steel chain.
 I prefer the chain, because you usually have to remove the foil and pie weights from the pie part-way through the pre-bake, and it’s a lot easier to pick up a long strand of weights than it is a bunch of loose beads, if you accidentally drop them all over the bottom of your oven.